endritvs/laravel-ai-toolkit/README.md

 # Laravel AI Toolkit 🧠

-Laravel AI Toolkit is a powerful package designed to seamlessly integrate AI models like OpenAI's GPT and AWS's Claude into your Laravel application.
-With an easy-to-use terface, this toolkit empowers developers to add AI-driven features to their projects effortlessly.
+Laravel AI Toolkit is a powerful package designed to seamlessly integrate AI models, such as OpenAI's GPT and AWS's Claude, into your Laravel application.
+With an easy-to-use interface, this toolkit empowers developers to effortlessly add AI-driven features to their projects.

 ## 🚀 Features